Cubetec’s commitment to privacy

 Please be aware that no security measures are perfect or impenetrable so Cubetec cannot guarantee that only authorised persons will access or view your personal information.

-We cannot ensure that information you share on the Website or provide to us will not become publicly available.
-We are not responsible for third party circumvention of security measures on the Website, our electronic databases or at any of our premises.
+We cannot ensure that information you share on the Platform or provide to us will not become publicly available.
+We are not responsible for third party circumvention of security measures on the Platform, our electronic databases or at any of our premises.

 Quality of your personal information